cfw-guide/dsi.cfw.guide/_pages/en_US/faq.md

   - (A) & (B) are hardcoded to open Unlaunch's menu; you can't change that.
 4. Navigate to the application you'd like to launch when you hold that button (or no button).
   - If it's a file on your SD card, it should say the file name on the bottom screen.
-  - To get the normal DSi Menu back, hit "Launcher".
+  - To get the normal DSi Menu back, select "Launcher".
 5. Navigate to `SAVE & EXIT`, and press (A).

 ### I do not get any audio in my DSi Menu, nor do I have a boot splash when using Unlaunch
 That is intentional.
-If you'd like to get those features back, install hiyaCFW/
+If you'd like to get those features back, [install hiyaCFW](installing-hiyacfw)